-A contribution is also expected from any assets you and/or your spouse hold, including all assets where you and/or your spouse are the taxpayers of record.
+A contribution will also be expected from any assets you and/or your spouse hold, including all assets where you and/or your spouse are the taxpayers of record.

-ETERMINATION OF ACADEMIC YEAR EXPENSES - Student budgets are divided into two areas: direct costs (tuition, fees, books & supplies, transportation to clinical courses, and board exam fees), and indirect costs (living expenses such as food, housing, clothing and miscellaneous expenses).
+DETERMINATION OF ACADEMIC YEAR EXPENSES - Student budgets are divided into two areas: direct costs (tuition, fees, books and supplies, and board exam fees), and indirect costs (living expenses such as food, housing, clothing and miscellaneous expenses).
 The budgets are used to calculate eligibility for all types of financial aid.